Lay Counselling Services

 2. Internet & Personal Space: Sessions are online so you'll need internet access and a quiet, private space.

-3. Consent: You’ll need to sign a consent form confirming your understanding of confidentiality, note that sessions will be recorded (only accessible to the counsellor and supervisor).
+3. Consent: You’ll need to sign a consent form confirming your understanding of confidentiality, note that sessions will be recorded (only accessible to the lay counsellor and supervisor).

 4. Eligibility: You must be 18+ to join 🔞.
 We'll also ask for some basic personal information to meet ethical and legal requirements for providing counselling services.